 Encourage employees to form and participate in ERGs.
 These can be incredible micro-communities within your business, especially for minority groups and those that might not feel represented.

-There is strength in numbers, and ERGs can help your employees feel recognised and seen.
+There is strength in numbers, and ERGs can help your employees feel recognized and seen.
 It also gives employees an opportunity to voice thoughts and concerns collectively with like-minded individuals.
 The leaders of the ERGs can take this feedback and transmit it more cohesively to your leadership teams.